-The Royal Borough of Kensington and Chelsea (RBKC) is the admission authority for 11 community primary schools in the borough.
+THE ROYAL BOROUGH OF KENSINGTON AND CHELSEA The Royal Borough of Kensington and Chelsea (RBKC) is the admission authority for 11 community primary schools in the borough.
 These are indicated below with their Published Admissions Number (PAN).

 Ashburnham 30 Fox 60

 Avondale Park 60 Marlborough 60

-Barlby 50 Oxford Gardens 45
+Barlby 50 Oxford Gardens Proposed 30 from 45

 Bevington 45 Park Walk 30

 Bousfield 60 Thomas Jones 30

-Colville 60 Fox has separate arrangements (p
+Colville 60 Fox has separate arrangements (page 4)

-Oversubscription criteria and admission arrangements for Royal Borough of Kensington and Chelsea Community Schools for the academic year 2024-25
+Oversubscription criteria and admission arrangements for Royal Borough of Kensington and Chelsea Community Schools for the academic year 2026-27